Hydrocarbure-H/courses/Cours/M2/Certification/Cours.md

 ### 9. Risk Management

-1. **Risk Identification**: Recognize potential threats and vulnerabilities.
+1. Risk Identification: Recognize potential threats and vulnerabilities.
-2. **Risk Assessment**: Evaluate the likelihood and impact of each risk.
+2. Risk Assessment: Evaluate the likelihood and impact of each risk.
-3. **Risk Treatment**: Decide on measures to mitigate, transfer, accept, or avoid the risks.
+3. Risk Treatment: Decide on measures to mitigate, transfer, accept, or avoid the risks.
-4. **Risk Tracking and Review**: Continuously monitor risks and reassess controls.
+4. Risk Tracking and Review: Continuously monitor risks and reassess controls.

 ------

 ### 10. Types of Threat Intelligence

-- **Strategic Threat Intelligence**: High-level, long-term insights into overall threat landscape.
+- Strategic Threat Intelligence: High-level, long-term insights into overall threat landscape.
-- **Tactical Threat Intelligence**: Focused on immediate tactics and procedures used by attackers.
+- Tactical Threat Intelligence: Focused on immediate tactics and procedures used by attackers.
-- **Operational Threat Intelligence**: Real-time intelligence on specific attacks or campaigns.
+- Operational Threat Intelligence: Real-time intelligence on specific attacks or campaigns.
-- **Technical Threat Intelligence**: Indicators of Compromise (IoCs) like IP addresses, domains, file hashes.
+- Technical Threat Intelligence: Indicators of Compromise (IoCs) like IP addresses, domains, file hashes.

 ------

 ### 11. Threat Intelligence Lifecycle

-1. **Planning and Direction**: Define goals and requirements for intelligence.
+1. Planning and Direction: Define goals and requirements for intelligence.
-2. **Collection**: Gather data from internal and external sources.
+2. Collection: Gather data from internal and external sources.
-3. **Processing and Exploitation**: Clean, organize, and convert collected data for analysis.
+3. Processing and Exploitation: Clean, organize, and convert collected data for analysis.
-4. **Analysis and Production**: Interpret data to produce actionable intelligence.
+4. Analysis and Production: Interpret data to produce actionable intelligence.
-5. **Dissemination and Integration**: Share intelligence with relevant stakeholders and apply it.
+5. Dissemination and Integration: Share intelligence with relevant stakeholders and apply it.

 ------

 ### 12. Threat Modeling

-- **Definition**: Risk assessment approach to analyze application security by capturing and organizing information affecting security.
+- Definition: Risk assessment approach to analyze application security by capturing and organizing information affecting security.

-1. **Identify Security Objectives**
+1. Identify Security Objectives
-2. **Application Overview**
+2. Application Overview
    - Identify Roles
    - Identify Key Usage Scenarios
    - Identify Technologies
    - Identify Application Security Mechanisms
-3. **Decompose the Application**
+3. Decompose the Application
    - Identify Threat Boundaries
    - Identify Data Flows
    - Identify Entry Points
    - Identify Exit Points
-4. **Identify Threats**
+4. Identify Threats
-5. **Identify Vulnerabilities**
+5. Identify Vulnerabilities

 ------

 ### 13. Incident Handling and Response

-1. **Preparation**: Policies, training, and tools in place before an incident occurs.
+1. Preparation: Policies, training, and tools in place before an incident occurs.
-2. **Incident Recording and Assignment**: Document details and assign roles/responsibilities.
+2. Incident Recording and Assignment: Document details and assign roles/responsibilities.
-3. **Incident Triage**: Prioritize incidents based on severity and impact.
+3. Incident Triage: Prioritize incidents based on severity and impact.
-4. **Notification**: Inform stakeholders, management, or external parties as needed.
+4. Notification: Inform stakeholders, management, or external parties as needed.
-5. **Containment**: Stop the spread of the incident and isolate affected systems.
+5. Containment: Stop the spread of the incident and isolate affected systems.
-6. **Evidence Gathering and Forensic Analysis**: Collect data for analysis and potential legal action.
+6. Evidence Gathering and Forensic Analysis: Collect data for analysis and potential legal action.
-7. **Eradication**: Remove malware, close vulnerabilities, and eliminate root causes.
+7. Eradication: Remove malware, close vulnerabilities, and eliminate root causes.
-8. **Recovery**: Restore systems and services to normal operation.
+8. Recovery: Restore systems and services to normal operation.
-9. **Post-Incident Activities**: Lessons learned, documentation, and improvements to defenses.
+9. Post-Incident Activities: Lessons learned, documentation, and improvements to defenses.

 ------

 ### 14. Machine Learning in Cybersecurity

-**Key Areas of Use**
+Key Areas of Use

 - Password Protection and Authentication
 - Phishing Detection and Prevention